axpolik/claude-code-d365fo-mcp/README.md

 ## Why is this needed?

 Claude Code talks to MCP servers over **stdio** — it spawns a process and sends JSON-RPC through stdin/stdout.
-That's it, no HTTP, no WebSocket (as of now).

 The D365 F&O MCP server, on the other hand, is a **remote HTTP endpoint** behind **Azure AD authentication**.
 So there's a gap — and this proxy fills it.